Looking for a homemade fried rice recipe? This easy fried rice is maximum comfort food, with three types of onions and a sriracha and mayo drizzle!

 - 1 tablespoon minced fresh ginger

-- 2 cups cooked brown or white rice (try using our Instant Pot method)
+- 2 cups cooked brown or white rice (use How to Cook Rice or Instant Pot method)

 - Sriracha and mayonnaise (or Sriracha mayo), for serving